Peggy Grinvalsky - Art

 Carolyn O’ Brien, NCTM (Nationally Certified Teacher of Music) - Piano

 Conservatory faculty member since 2013.
 Carolyn has taught private piano instruction for 18 years.
 Carolyn has been a church pianist for 17 years.
-Carolyn has organized and conducted piano camp at Old School After School Care in Rhinelander with the purpose of introducing piano playing and music to the children.
-Students participated by plaing and singing simple songs, using the piano or homemade rhythm instruments.
+Carolyn has organized and conducted piano camp at Old School After School Care in Rhinelander with the purpose of introducing the joy of music making to the children.
+Students participated by playing and singing simple songs, using the piano as well as homemade rhythm instruments.
 Carolyn keeps a busy schedule in addition to teaching.
 She is an accomplished accompianist for student solo and ensemble competitions and performs at church and assisted living facilities.
 Carolyn will soon be a nationally certified music instructor through MTNA, the Music Teachers National Association.

 Laurie Timm - Flute & Voice

 Conservatory faculty member since 2009.
 Laurie teaches Flute and Voice.
 She studied music, dance and theatre at Rockford College and additional studies at Northern Illinois University.
 After college, Laurie performed in and choreographed many musicals in local theatre and at neighboring colleges.
 In Illinois, she sang with the Elgin Symphony Orchestra, DuPage Symphony and West Suburban Symphony.
 She has written and arranged music for both flute and vocals.
 Laurie currently plays piccolo and flute in the Lakeland Community Concert Band and the Rhinelander Area Community Band.
 She also sings in the Campanile Chorus, founded and sings in the a cappella group Bella Voce, church choir in Manitowish Waters, and the Hymns & Hyrs in Rhinelander.
 She has also performed on the Campanile stage in several plays and musicals, as well as three solo concerts.